ZWPlayer RTSP Web Playback Solution

 3.3 Configuration Parameters

-To directly play RTSP protocol streams in H5 browsers, the following parameters need to be passed during zwplayer player construction:
+To play RTSP protocol streams directly in an H5 browser, the following parameters need to be passed when constructing the zwplayer instance:

 |---|---|---|---|---|